oslocyclotronlab/ompy/README.md

 ```

 ### Troubleshooting
+#### Docker container
+If you don't succeed with the above, we also provide a [Docker](https://www.docker.com/get-started) container via dockerhub, see https://hub.docker.com/r/oslocyclotronlab/ompy.
+However, for everyday usage, we think it's easier to install the package *normally* on your machine

 #### Python version
 If you had some failed attempts, you might try to uninstall `ompy` before retrying the stepts above:
 ```bash